-How the eSIM is shifting the power balance in the connected market
+How the eSIM is shifting the power balance

 Every year, industries undergo a certain level of digitisation, usually in pursuit of greater efficiency.
 Once in a while, though, there is a much larger surge which, while promising much better alternatives, also threatens vast shifts in the structure of the marketplace.

 The latest of these comes with the introduction of the eSIM to the mobile market, which could potentially change the relationships and responsibilities of the entire connected device value chain.